laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

 **Potential negative impacts of the model**:

 Math or software problems:
+* Overfitting despite regularization:
-  * Overfitting despite regularization:XGBoost can still memorize noise in the training data, especially when many engineered features or time-dependent patterns are included.
+    * XGBoost can still memorize noise in the training data, especially when many engineered features or time-dependent patterns are included.
 This inflates validation accuracy and creates overly confident forecasts that could mislead decision-makers.
 * Data leakage risks:
   * If any future information (e.g., lag features created improperly, cumulative metrics, or look-ahead variables) leaks into the training window, the model will appear accurate but fail in production.
 * Sensitivity to missing data or preprocessing errors: